Maintenance Issues and Tips

 Oil Sampling

 I recently received my oil analysis kits, which cost me only $85.00 from Analysts Inc. for 10 postage prepaid sampling kits.
+The average I've seen is over $12/sample, with costs running usually $12-24/sample, so $85 postage prepaid for 10 is great. $70 if you want to pay postage.
 Here's some info for you if you're interested.

 Plexiglass Tips